marko0205/AWS-EC2-Word-Count/ReadME.md

     struct node *next;
 };
 ```

-The first function to be launched scan the files in a folder /Files and for each file memorize the name, the size, and set a seek_line which will be filled later to calculate while the master calculate the chunks to analyze for each process
+The first function to be launched scan the files in a folder /Files and for each file memorize the name, the size, and set a seek_line which will be filled later, while the master calculate the chunks to analyze for each process
 ```c
 create_list_of_files_from_dir()
 ```
-For get the size of each file i created this function which use the*fseek()* and *ftell()* for get the size in byte:
+For get the size of each file i created this function which use the *fseek()* and *ftell()* for get the size in byte:
 ```c
 	....
     f = fopen(address, "r");